Sleepwalking/Rocaloid-old/README.md

 * Multi sound db will be supported in the next version.
 * Rocaloid Renaissance is going to be fininshed in Spring, 2014.

+2013.9.4

+---

+* The design of Rocaloid 3 is almost finished.
+* Writing libs for file IO and data structures now.

  [1]: https://github.com/digited/qtau/ "qtau"